Categorize Early, Integrate Late: Divergent Processing Strategies in Automatic Speech Recognition: Introduction

 This question matters for three reasons.
 First, \textbf{interpretability}: knowing where phonetic and speaker information emerges enables targeted debugging and trust calibration.
 Second, \textbf{demographic encoding}: understanding when gender and accent cues become accessible informs fairness audits.
 Third, \textbf{deployment}: if architectures process information at different depths, this has implications for streaming, latency, and layer-wise pruning.

-Prior probing work has established that speech models encode acoustic and linguistic information hierarchically \cite{belinkov2019analyzing, pasad2021layer, martin_probing_2023, pasad_comparative_2023}, with phonetic information peaking in middle layers and word identity emerging later \cite{pasad2021layer, BARTELDS2022101137}.
+Prior probing work has established that speech models encode acoustic and linguistic information hierarchically \cite{chrupala2017representations, belinkov2019analyzing, pasad2021layer, martin_probing_2023, pasad_comparative_2023}, with phonetic information peaking in middle layers and word identity emerging later \cite{pasad2021layer, BARTELDS2022101137}.
+Early interpretability work on speech representations includes \citet{chrupala2017representations}, which analyzes layers of a visually grounded speech model to study how linguistic structure emerges across depth.
 Complementary analyses have revealed speaker-specific and L1-related structure \cite{ferragne2019towards, graham2021l1}.
-However, no prior work systematically compares Transformer versus Conformer encoders to isolate how architectural inductive bias (rather than scale or training data) shapes representational hierarchies.
+Beyond speech, layer-wise model-comparison work has shown that architectures with similar end-task performance can nevertheless learn systematically different internal representations; for example, \citet{raghu2021dovisiontransformers} compare ViTs and CNNs and show clear differences in representation geometry across layers.
+However, no prior work systematically compares Transformer versus Conformer encoders to isolate how architectural inductive bias (rather than scale or training data) shapes representational hierarchies in ASR.

 Our main contributions are: \begin{enumerate} \item We introduce \textit{Architectural Fingerprinting}, a probing framework using linear probes to quantify when features become linearly accessible across depth, characterizing how architectural inductive bias shapes representational hierarchies.
 Our probes measure linear accessibility rather than making causal claims about mechanism. \item We present a comprehensive, architecture-controlled analysis of 24 Transformer and Conformer models, revealing consistent, architecture-dependent representational profiles that persist across scale, dataset, and training regime despite comparable automatic speech recognition (ASR) performance. \item We identify two divergent processing strategies: Conformers' \textit{Categorize Early} strategy, which front-loads phoneme category and gender information, versus Transformers' \textit{Integrate Late} strategy, which co-locates phoneme, accent, and duration cues in deeper layers (Figure \ref{fig:tsne}). \item We show that a logistic regression classifier predicts architecture from peak position profiles alone (AUC = 0.88), demonstrating that representational profiles are architecturally distinctive. \item Code and data will be released upon publication to enable reproducibility and extension of our architectural fingerprinting framework. \end{enumerate}